Developing and Implementing a Meta-data Strategy

 To have an effective meta-data strategy, some essential building blocks include:

 Identify the technical members most knowledgeable about the data

 Identify the business area members most knowledgeable about the business data and business processes

 Have business users identify the data stewards and data advocates for data and processes

 Determine sources of record for data within an enterprise

 Determine the usage of meta-data

 Determine the overall architecture for meta-data storage.
-A meta-data storage architecture defines an organizations overall strategy for meta-data storage and retrieval of meta-data.
-A centralized repository pulls in all the meta-data in one location, a distributed architecture creates many small focused repositories and a hybrid architecture combines the two for best results
+A meta-data storage architecture defines an organization’s overall strategy for meta-data storage and retrieval of meta-data.
+A centralized repository pulls in all the meta-data in one location, a distributed architecture creates many small focused repositories, and a hybrid architecture combines the two for the best results:

 Determine integration points and processes necessary to consolidate and integrate the meta-data